 TGbe editor: Please update the following paragraph in this subclause as shown below:

-The MLD MAC Address subfield specifies the MAC Address of the MLD with which the STA transmitting the Basic Multi-Link element is affiliated.
+If the transmitting STA is a non-AP STA or is an AP that does not belong to a multiple BSSID set or is an AP corresponding to a transmitted BSSID in a multiple BSSID set, then the MLD MAC Address subfield specifies the MAC Address of the MLD with which the STA transmitting the Basic Multi-Link element is affiliated with.
+If the AP MLD described by the Basic Multi-Link element is affiliated with an AP corresponding to a nontransmitted BSSID in the same multiple BSSID set as the AP transmitting the frame carrying the Basic Multi-Link element, then the MLD MAC Address subfield specifies the MAC Address of the AP MLD.

 Issue 2: The text describing EHT Op, EHT Cap and Basic ML IE subelements in Neighbor Report elements is not clear enough to state that the subelement does not include Element ID Extension field.
 In other words, the spec needs to be clear that only the Data field of the subelement has the same format as the Information field of the corresponding element.
 Furthermore (and consistent with the Multiple BSSID subelement), the standard can provide guidance on when the Basic Multi-Link subelement is not carried in the Neighbor Report element.
 Standard does not provide guidance when the Basic Multi-Link subelement is included (same as other subelements).